StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 #### Allow a user to check StackState settings

-Provide a subject with system permission to check StackState settings:
+Provide a subject with the system permission to check StackState settings:

 ```text
 sts permission grant [subject-handle] read-settings system